-Upon the effectiveness of the registration statement of which this prospectus is a part, we will effect a reverse stock split pursuant to which each share of our common stock then outstanding will convert into 0.632 of one share of our common stock.
-In connection with the reverse stock split, the number of shares available for distribution under our stock option plans will be reduced in accordance with the reverse stock split ratio.
+On October 22, 2007, we effected a reverse stock split pursuant to which each share of our common stock then outstanding converted into 0.632 of one share of our common stock.
+In connection with the reverse stock split, the number of shares available for distribution under our stock option plans was reduced in accordance with the reverse stock split ratio.
 For more information on our stock option plans, see "Equity incentive plans."
-Additionally, all outstanding options to purchase shares of common stock will be adjusted to reflect the reverse stock split, as follows: the number of shares subject to the option will be decreased by multiplying the pre-split number of shares by the reverse stock split ratio, and the exercise price of each option will be increased by dividing the pre-split exercise price by the reverse stock split ratio.
-Finally, upon the consummation of this offering, the conversion ratio of preferred stock to common stock will be an accordance with the provisions of our current certificate of incorporation, such that the number of shares of common stock issued upon conversion of the preferred will be the number resulting from (i) a one-for-one conversion of preferred stock to common stock, followed by (ii) the conversion of each share of the resulting common stock.
+Additionally, all outstanding options to purchase shares of common stock was adjusted to reflect the reverse stock split, as follows: the number of shares subject to the option was decreased by multiplying the pre-split number of shares by the reverse stock split ratio, and the exercise price of each option was increased by dividing the pre-split exercise price by the reverse stock split ratio.
+Finally the conversion ratio of preferred stock to common stock has been adjusted, in accordance with the provisions of our current certificate of incorporation, such that the number of shares of common stock issued upon conversion of the preferred will be the number resulting from (i) a one-for-one conversion of preferred stock to common stock, followed by (ii) the conversion of each share of the resulting common stock into 0.632 of one share of our common stock.